 Bright screens can place a significant burden on your eyes.
 Simply adjusting your screen’s brightness can help rest your eyes.

 See Your Eye Doctor

 If you spend prolonged periods in front of the screen, it’s important to schedule an eye exam with your eye doctor to discuss whether you would benefit from lubricating eye drops or a pair of computer glasses.
 These computer glasses (or blue light glasses) allow your eyes to relax and make you feel as if you’re focusing on faraway objects.
 They also reduce glare and filter out blue light.

-Whether you’re suffering from any of the symptoms related to digital eye strain or simply want to prevent it, we invite you to book an appointment with Switalski Eye Care in Plano.
+Whether you’re suffering from any of the symptoms related to digital eye strain or simply want to prevent it, we invite you to book an appointment with Switalski Eye Care in East Plano.
 With the right eye care and work habits, you should be able to successfully and quickly reduce and prevent eye strain.

 Q&A With Our Optometrist

 How long does it take to recover from computer eye strain?

 If you don’t have an underlying eye condition, symptoms of digital eye strain can sometimes disappear within a few hours or days.
 But if you have recurrent eye strain, speak with your eye doctor, as the right eye drops or computer glasses could improve your visual comfort and quality of life.

 Can digital eye strain affect my work productivity?